Pinterest Pixel

 11. Waterfall Chart

-I use waterfall charts to show how a value changes over time due to positive and negative contributions.
-It’s useful for financial analysis, such as tracking profits and losses.
+Waterfall charts can show how a value changes over time due to positive and negative contributions.
+It is useful when you need to track profits and losses.

 Chart Types in Excel